 Policy 616 - School District Accountability System

-The purpose of this policy is to focus public education strategies on a process which promotes higher academic achievement for all students and ensures broad-based community participation in decisions regarding the implementation of the Minnesota Academic Standards and the No Child Left Behind Act.
+The purpose of this policy is to focus public education strategies on a process that promotes higher academic achievement for all students and ensures broad-based community participation in decisions regarding the implementation of the Minnesota K-12 Academic Standards and federal law.

 II.
 GENERAL STATEMENT OF POLICY

-Implementation of the Minnesota Academic Standards and No Child Left Behind Act will require a new level of accountability for the school district.
-The school district will establish a system to transition to the graduation requirements of the Minnesota Academic Standards.
-The school district also will establish a system to review and improve instruction, curriculum, and assessment which will include substantial input by students, parents or guardians, and local community members.
+Implementation of the Minnesota K-12 Academic Standards and federal law requires accountability for the school district.
+The school district established a system to transition to the graduation requirements of the Minnesota K-12 Academic Standards.
+The school district also established a system to review and improve instruction, curriculum, and assessment which will include substantial input by students, parents or guardians, and local community members.
 The school district will be accountable to the public and the state through annual reporting.

-B. “Graduation Standards” means the course credit requirements and content standards or Minnesota Academic Standards that school districts must offer and certify that students complete to be eligible for a high school diploma.
+- “Graduation Standards” means the course credit requirements and content standards or Minnesota K-12 Academic Standards that school districts must offer and certify that students complete to be eligible for a high school diploma.

 IV.
 ESTABLISHMENT OF GOALS; IMPLEMENTATION; EVALUATION AND REPORTING